As more people are being ordered back to the office, dog owners face a new challenge: helping their dogs adjust to a sudden change in daily life.

 Prepare your dog to spend time home alone by establishing a schedule, creating a safe space, entertaining your dog when she’s home alone, and exercising your dog before you leave.

-If your dog struggles to adjust, consider getting help, or medicating your dog to smooth out the rough patch.
-Chances are good that will only need to be a temporary solution as your dog gets reoriented to spending more time alone.
+If your dog struggles to adjust, consider getting help or medicating your dog to smooth out the rough patch.
+This likely will only need to be a temporary solution as your dog gets reoriented to spending more time alone.

 Sara B. Hansen has spent 20-plus years as a professional editor and writer.
 She’s also the author of The Complete Guide to Cocker Spaniels.
 She decided to create her dream job by launching DogsBestLife.com in 2011.
 Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
 She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi.
 Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ editor@dogsbestlife.com.